Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Example: Avoid saying, "You're not as efficient as Sarah," and opt for, "I believe you can further improve your efficiency by implementing time-saving techniques."

-3. Vague Feedback: Performance review phrases that lack specificity can be frustrating for employees.
-Avoid vague comments like, “You need to do better” or “Your work has room for improvement.”
+3. Vague Feedback: Review phrases that lack specificity can be frustrating for employees.
+Avoid vague comments like, "You need to do better" or "Your work has room for improvement."

 Instead, provide clear examples and suggest actionable steps for improvement.